knative-portability/large-events/README.md

 This project is organized into microservices.
 Although this repository contains a few top level files such as this README.md, each direct subfolder of this project is its own independent microservice.
 This means a few things:
 * Each microservice subfolder is meant to be built and deployed independently from each other
 * The microservices interact with each other in deployment through HTTP requests
-    * You will need to supply environmental variable to the microservices specifying each others' endpoints
+* You will need to supply environment variable to the microservices specifying each others' endpoints
 * Each subfolder has its own README.md with more specific information regarding building, testing, deployment, etc.

 There are 4 microservices in this project.
 They are: